-The website of a political subdivision may be the first point of contact a resident or business may have with local government when an issue arises or information is required.
-This chart shows the percent of political subdivisions with a website in the community compared to those in other Connected communities.
+The website of a political subdivision may be the first point of contact a resident or business has with local government when an issue arises or information is required.
+This chart shows the percentage of political subdivisions in the community that have a website, compared to those in other Connected communities.